YourturnGaming/htpc-download-box/README.md

 # HTPC Download Box

-Sonarr / Radarr / Jackett / NZBGet / Deluge / OpenVPN / Plex
+Sonarr / Radarr / Jackett / Sabnzbd / Deluge / OpenVPN / Plex

 TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
 All automated.